 Supervisor: Professor Gerald S. Buller

 The Single–Photon Group at Heriot–Watt University offer a four year fully funded PhD position examining aspects of single–photon and quantum–enhanced imaging.
-This PhD will involve working with the UK Quantum Technology Hub in Quantum-Enhanced Imaging which is a EPDSRC funded £25m consortium of major UK Universities and industrial companies.
+This PhD will involve working with the UK Quantum Technology Hub in Quantum–Enhanced Imaging which is a EPSRC funded £25m consortium of major UK Universities and major industrial companies.

 The group has been at the forefront of research in single–photon imaging for many years.
 The group leader, Prof Gerald Buller, has an EPSRC Established Career Fellowship in the field.
 This work has concentrated on kilometer range sensors for centimetre scale resolution depth imaging, including use of arrayed SPADs and infrared approaches.
-More recently, we applied this approach to underwater imaging for the first time.
+More recently, we applied this approach to underwater imaging for the first time, and have performed a number of pioneering experiments by imaging in obscurants.
 The group have been involved in a number of high–profile "ghost" imaging experiments in recent years.
-Much of this current research is centering on the reconstruction of depth and intensity images from sparse photon measurements at average light levels of less than one photon per pixel.
+Much of this current research is centres on the reconstruction of depth and intensity images from sparse photon measurements at average light levels of less than one photon per pixel.
 The PhD will examine a number of aspects of these subjects, and the PhD student will have the backing of a large, experienced and enthusiastic team.

 Our group has five well–equipped laboratories and a group of approximately 6 postdocs and five PhD students.
 The research group has direct ownership of world–leading state–of–the–art equipment with a total value in excess of £3 million and shared access to the national network of resources from the Quantum Technology Programme.
 Access to these resources and expertise will allow a successful candidate to drive the rapid development of world–leading experimental systems and test–beds and lead to publications in high impact journals.